Submitting a DMF using Electronic Common Technical Document (eCTD)

 - Section 1.4: Reference Section

-Submission by the owner of information, giving authorization for the information to be used by another.
+Submission by the owner of information, giving authorization for the information to be used by Authorized Party.
 An Agent Appointment Letter is NOT an LOA and should not be called “Letter of Authorization” and should not be submitted in Section 1.4.1.

-Submission by recipient of a Letter of Authorization with a copy of the LOA and statement of right of reference.
-Submitted in a DMF only when another DMF is referenced.: If a DMF holder references other DMFs a list of those DMFs can be provided in this section.
+This section should be completed in an application (IND, NDA, ANDA, or DMF) submitted by the Authorized Party that references a DMF.
+It should contain a copy of the Letter of Authorization from the holder giving the Authorized Party permission to reference the DMF.
+If a DMF holder references other DMFs a list of those DMFs can be provided in this section, similar to Section 30 on Form 356h used for NDAs and ANDAs.
 This is not the same as the list of authorized parties to be provided in 1.4.3.